ATLFlight/ATLFlightDocs/TroubleshootFAQ.md

 ## Camera image is rotated
 On some of the newer boards from Intrinsyc, the 4K camera images are rotated by 90 degrees.
 This is a known issue.
 A software resolution is being worked on and will be provided shortly.

+## USB-to-serial debug cable
+The USB-to-Serial Debug Cable that plugs into the Serial Console Adapter is the TTL-232R-3V3 part from FTDI modified to be 4-pins and keying added to prevent incorrect insertion.
+For more information, see http://www.ftdichip.com/Support/Documents/DataSheets/Cables/DS_TTL-232R_CABLES.pdf.